elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 5) Testing: Are sample data and/or parameters that can be used to test the software available with the source code?

 **4.Using the ELIXIR SMW, fill in the appropriate information to each SMP question that is relevant to this Phase.**

+> **Learning Experience** - *Exercise*:

+!!! example "Challenge 3"
+  Go to the project in the [SMW](https://smw.ds-wizard.org/) and complete the previous questions for a piece of software.